sascharau/kubernetes-hetzner-storage-box/README.md

 ## Prerequisites

-- A running Kubernetes cluster.
+- A running Kubernetes cluster (version ...).
-- Installed and configured SMB CSI driver (e.g., smb.csi.k8s.io).
+- Installed and configured SMB CSI driver (smb.csi.k8s.io).
+For more information, visit: https://github.com/kubernetes-csi/csi-driver-smb
 - An active Hetzner SMB StorageBox.
+To learn more, visit: https://www.hetzner.com/storage/storage-box

 ## Configuration Steps

-The hetzner-stroe-box.yaml manifests are examples of how to define the StorageClass, the PersistentVolume (PV), and the PersistentVolumeClaim (PVC) for the Hetzner SMB StorageBox.
+The `hetzner-storage-box.yaml` manifests are examples of how to define the StorageClass, the PersistentVolume (PV), and the PersistentVolumeClaim (PVC) for the Hetzner SMB StorageBox.

 1. **StorageClass**: The StorageClass defines the provisioner and parameters (like the mount options and SMB source).
-Make sure you have correctly set the username and password in the SMB secret.
+Make sure you have correctly set the `username` and `password` in the SMB secret, which should correspond to your StorageBox credentials.

 2. **PersistentVolume**: This represents the actual storage resource in your StorageBox.
-Here, the CSI driver is set to `smb.csi.k8s.io` and the nodeStageSecretRef is set to the SMB secret.
+Here, the CSI driver is set to `smb.csi.k8s.io` and the `nodeStageSecretRef` is set to the SMB secret.

 3. **PersistentVolumeClaim**: PVCs request a specific size or access mode for a PV.
 In our case, it references the StorageClass `hetzner-storage-box-1`.

 4. **Pod**: This is an example of a Pod that mounts the volume for writing logs.

-### Example Sav Logs
+### Example for how to save nginx logs

 Here is an example of how you can mount it to a specific path in a Pod: